adama-wzr/EffectiveDiffusivityFVM/README.md

 3. Source term has been addded to equations, but is not currently used in any simulations.
 4. 3D versions are already available.
 5. Flexible boundary conditions are available.
+6. Transient model (2D + 1D) is currently available, seems to work well.
+7. Initial concentration distributions have been implemented for transient simulation, but not yet for the other methods.

 Upcoming changes (in no particular order):
-- Time discretizations (2D + 1D and 3D + 1D).
+- Time discretizations (3D + 1D).
     - Crank-Nicolson method.
-    - Fully implicit method.
-- More output options.
+- More output options (some concentration and flux distributions have been implemented already).
-- File-system re-arrangement (the singular helper file is getting busy).
+- File-system re-arrangement (the singular helper file is getting busy, this will be a major change).
-- tiff-based outputs for flux and concentration mapping.
+- tiff-based outputs for flux and concentration mapping (maybe).
-- Multi-GPU version for HPC use.
+- Multi-GPU version for HPC use (coming soon, using CUDA Cooperative Groups).
+- More solver options (different simulations have different needs).

 Additionally, some experimental features might come in the near future.
 At this time, I cannot provide a reasonable estimate of when these will be implemented (or if they will at all).
 In no particular order: